lsst-dm/dmtn-220/index.rst

 - We could require extension code that conforms to a specific schema-introspection interface to be referenced in the data repository or butler client configuration as an importable type string.

 To select between these we probably need to think about how we want to handle changes to extension table schemas.
-We probably don't want extension tables to participate in the butler's internal data repository versioning or migration system, except in a very limited way when an internal butler column used as a foreign key (e.g. dataset UUID or dimension) is changed in a backwards-incompatible way, and that's something we can hopefully avoid ever doing.
+We probably don't want extension tables to participate in the butler's internal data repository versioning or migration system, except in a very limited way when an internal butler column used as a foreign key (e.g. dataset UUID or dimension) is changed in a backwards-incompatible way.
+That's something we can hopefully avoid ever doing, because it's extremely painful no matter how the migration is managed.
 But we do want extensions to be able to change the schemas of their own tables and give them the tools they need to do this in managed, backwards-compatibility-focused way.

 .. _feature-table-backed-datastore: